Healthy Homes Assessment Pukahu

 Draught Stopping Pukahu

-Draughts may lead to low temperatures inside homes.
-A draughty home costs more to heat, which means wasting energy and increased bills.
+Draughts may lead to dropping temperatures within households.
+A draughty home costs more to heat, meaning wasting energy and increased bills.

 If a draught could be felt from unreasonable gaps or holes or holes, it requirements to be closed.

-There is no need to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow for movement of the building as the house warms and cools so that they are able to be closed and opened rather than sticking.
-We will test the windows and doors as part of your Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for movement within the structure as the home is heated and cools to allow them to be closed and opened instead of instead of being stuck.
+We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections